ZmnSCPxj-jr/sidepool/doc/02-transactions.md

       an aggregate key of all participants.
     * The last update transaction has as outputs all of the current set of transaction outputs inside the pool.
-  * Update transactions may have an `nSequence` encoding a relative lock time, from 0 blocks, to `blocks_per_step * (steps_per_stage - 1)`.
+  * Update transactions have an `nSequence` encoding a relative lock time, from 0 blocks, to
+    `blocks_per_step * (steps_per_stage - 1)`.
     Only multiples of `blocks_per_step` are allowed.
+    * As the `nSequence` would be less than `0xFFFFFFFE`, it also indicates RBF is enabled.
   * The number of update transactions is `number_of_stages`.

 For version 1 pools: